 Notes to self, written on my ZenART Journal Notebook

 Getting inspiration for your bullet journal layouts

-There are lots of sample bullet journal layouts available both online and offline for inspiration, but the main purpose of journaling as a therapy should still be centred on your personal needs.
+There are lots of sample bullet journal layouts available both online and offline for inspiration, but the main purpose of art journal therapy should still be centered on your personal needs.
 It must work for you!
-Below, we will provide you with some sample templates that you can use to start your journey towards journaling as a therapy.
+Below, I will provide you with some sample templates that you can use to start your journey towards journaling as a therapy.

 By using this layout, you can get a quick look at how your whole month should look like.
 Track your monthly activities for work and personal life, and plan things ahead of time so your schedule can stay organized.
 You may set a monthly goal for your personal well-being and use this monthly layout to check if you are able to fulfil your goals.

 Monthly layout for my ZenART Supplies Bullet Journal notebook

 You can use this page to write down all the new lessons you’ve learned, inspirational quotes you’ve come across, and valuable lessons that you’ve gained.
 This especially helps with parenting, where there’s always something new to learn every day.
 You grow as a parent individually, and you help your children grow into their own person.